GluuFederation/docs-ce-prod/3.0.1/source/admin-guide/oxtrust-ui.md

 * Passport Support: This mode uses third-party authentication e.g. Google+, Twitter, Facebook to authenticate users in Gluu Server.
 * Custom Script Authenticaiton: This mode uses custom script and enabled in the oxTrust Admin UI.

+#### Default authentication method selection order
+"Authentication mode" and "oxTrust authentication mode" controls provide you a flexible way to control your default authentication method selection policy.
+"Authentication mode" sets default method oxAuth (core Gluu's component handling all authentication in the framework) will use, while "oxTrust authentication mode" chooses what oxTrust (Gluu's administrator web UI module) will.

+There are two values in those dropdowns out-of-the-box: "Default" and "auth_ldap_server".
+The later instructs corresponding modules to use a [basic LDAP bind authentication](../authn-guide/basic.md) against LDAP server configured on "Manage LDAP Authentication" tab of this page, which is by default a Gluu's internal LDAP directory.
+We'll get back to the former in a moment.

+When you enable a [custom authentication script](../authn-guide/customauthn.md), you'll see its name appearing in both of those lists, allowing you to select from a wide variety of prepackaged authentication methods, or define your own.

+Authentication method set for oxAuth ("Authentication mode") will be used to a uthenticate all users trying to access your instance, unless application sending them specifies authentication method explicitly (using "acr_values" url query parameter, specifying a name of one of methods supported by this instance).
+It will also be used for administrators trying to access oxTrust in case "oxTrust authentication mode" is set to "Default"; thus it simply falls back to oxAuth's authentication methods in such case.
+By setting "oxTrust authentication mode" to some other (possibly stricter, like Duo auth) method you may ensure administrator's tools are properly protected against malicious users.

+!!!
+Warning:
+    If both default authentication methods are set to "Default", oxAuth will use basic LDAP bind authentication, but only until the moment some custom authentication script becomes enabled.
+    In case there are enabled custom auth scripts, it will use the one with the lowest priority level (defined by "Level" setting) to authenticate all users automatically, even if you don't set it as default authentication mode explicitly.
+So if this script hasn't yet been properly configured you may lose access to your instance's web UI.
+    Please ensure that you set at least "auth_ldap_server" method for "Authentication mode" before trying to explore other advanced authentication methods.

 ## Manage Custom Scripts
 The Gluu Server exposes interception scripts in places where it is common for organizations to implement custom workflows, or changes to the